 Monroe County is working to expand access to and knowledge of County administered community development services, such as the Home Improvement Program, first time homebuyer programs, and HOME funded affordable rental housing units by providing/conducting outreach, and by providing easily accessible information.
-Communities outside of the City limits struggle with vacant property issues and there are few high quality, homeownership opportunities for low and moderate-income buyers in many Monroe County communities.
-In addition, the supply of single family residential properties for lower income homebuyers is limited.
+Communities outside of the City limits struggle with vacant property issues and there are few high quality, homeownership opportunities for low- and moderate-income buyers in many Monroe County communities.
+In addition, the supply of single family residential properties for lower income homebuyers is limited and has been difficult to acquire with the current state of the housing market.
 Monroe County is continuing to fund the acquisition rehab resale program that will revitalize neighborhoods, increase inventory, and make available more affordable housing properties to first time homebuyers interested in purchasing their first home.
-Due to the foreclosure moratorium during the COVID-19 pandemic and the increased cost of properties, lowincome homebuyers have had to compete for the purchase of homes with those who do not have funding or regulatory restrictions in the purchase of their home.
+Due to the foreclosure moratorium during the COVID-19 pandemic and the increased cost of properties, low-income homebuyers have had to compete for the purchase of homes with those who do not have the same funding or regulatory restrictions in the purchase of their home.
 Monroe County vacant properties are harder to purchase when competing/bidding with landlords who are purchasing properties for renters with no income restrictions.
 The need for affordable housing is especially acute for families and seniors in Monroe County.
 Local housing problems could be solved with more single family or family rental housing.